-In its fourth joint-venture deal in Nevada over the last six months, OceanaGold (TSX: OGC; ASX: OGC) will invest US$4 million over the next four years to earn a 51% stake in American Pacific Mining’s (CSE: USGD; US-OTC: USGDF) Tuscarora gold project.
+In its fourth joint-venture deal in Nevada over the last six months, OceanaGold (TSX: OGC; ASX: OGC) will invest US$4 million for the next four years to earn a 51% stake in American Pacific Mining’s (CSE: USGD; US-OTC: USGDF) Tuscarora gold project.

-OceanaGold’s other three joint ventures are with Bravada Gold (TSXV: BVA) on its Highland project in Nevada’s Walker Lake district, and with Renaissance Gold (TSXV: REN) at its Spring Peak project, also in Walker Lane, and its Fat Lizzard project, in the Quinn Canyon Range of Nye County.
+OceanaGold’s other three joint ventures are with Bravada Gold (TSXV: BVA) on its Highland project in Nevada’s Walker Lake district, and with Renaissance Gold (TSXV: REN) at its Spring Peak project, also in Walker Lane, and its Fat Lizard project, in the Quinn Canyon Range of Nye County.

-“These low-sulphidation epithermal systems are typically smaller systems but are high grade and can be prolific,” Pazuki says, noting that WKP contains 234,000 oz. gold and 296,000 oz. silver in the East Graben vein within 0.41 million indicated tonnes grading 18 grams gold per tonne and 22.7 grams silver per tonne.
-Inferred resources in the East Graben and T-Stream veins add another 401,000 oz. gold and 568,000 oz. silver within 1.05 million tonnes averaging 11.9 grams gold per tonne and 16.8 grams silver per tonne.
+“These low-sulphidation epithermal systems are typically smaller systems, but are high grade, and can be prolific,” Pazuki says, noting that WKP contains 234,000 oz. gold and 296,000 oz. silver in the East Graben vein within 0.41 million indicated tonnes grading 18 grams gold per tonne and 22.7 grams silver per tonne.
+Inferred resources in the East Graben and T-Stream veins add 401,000 oz. gold and 568,000 oz. silver within 1.05 million tonnes averaging 11.9 grams gold per tonne and 16.8 grams silver per tonne.

 “This deal is huge for us, it really moves the project forward,” he continues, noting that OceanaGold plans to spend US$625,000 on the project this year.
-The work will include a Controlled Source Audio-frequency Magnetotellurics (CSAMT) geophysical survey.
+The work will include a controlled source audio-frequency magnetotellurics (CSAMT) geophysical survey.

 “They cracked the code at Waihi with CSAMT, and we believe they can do the same here at Tuscarora,” Smith says.

-Craig Feebrey, OceanaGold’s executive vice president and head of exploration, notes that CSAMT has been effective at Waihi and earlier stage exploration.
-“Geophysics including CSAMT can be effective in some geology while not effective in others so time will tell in terms of our work in Nevada,” he says.
-“CSAMT is jut one exploration data set among many that we employ to define drill targets — drilling as we know being the ultimate test.”
+Craig Feebrey, OceanaGold’s executive vice-president and head of exploration, notes that CSAMT has been effective at Waihi and earlier-stage exploration.
+“Geophysics including CSAMT can be effective in some geology while not effective in others, so time will tell in terms of our work in Nevada,” he says.
+“CSAMT is jut one exploration data set among many that we employ to define drill targets — drilling, as we know, being the ultimate test.”

-Tuscarora, 50 km northwest of Elko, sits at the foot of Mount Blitzen, 35 km northeast of the Carlin Trend.
+Tuscarora, 50 km northwest of Elko, sits at the foot of Mount Blitzen, 35 km northeast of the Carlin trend.

-American Pacific Mining optioned the project in November 2017 from Novo Resources (TSXV: NVO; US-OTC: NSRPF) and has almost completed its earn-in, valued at $375,000 in cash and 800,000 of its common shares.
-It also has the option to buy Novo Resources’ 0.5% NSR for $500,000.
+American Pacific Mining optioned the project in November 2017 from Novo Resources (TSXV: NVO; US-OTC: NSRPF) and has almost finished its earn-in, valued at $375,000 in cash and 800,000 of its common shares.
+It also has the option to buy Novo Resources’ 0.5% net smelter return royalty for $500,000.

 The junior has drilled 16 holes in a 3,100-metre drill program of reverse-circulation and core drilling in the project’s South Navajo zone.
-Assays from the program include 18.40 grams gold over 2 metres starting 201 metres downhole and 16.06 grams gold over 3 metres from 198 metres downhole.
+Assays from the program include 18.40 grams gold over 2 metres starting at 201 metres downhole, and 16.06 grams gold over 3 metres from 198 metres downhole.
 The strike length of the South Navajo vein runs 1.6 km.

-Drilling by Novo Resources and the project’s previous owner, Newcrest Mining (ASX: NCM), returned intercepts such as 2 metres of 368.31 grams gold within a 5-metre intercept of 127.08 grams gold starting from 151 metres downhole, and 51.06 grams gold over 2 metres from 201 metres downhole.
+Drilling by Novo Resources and the project’s previous owner, Newcrest Mining (ASX: NCM), returned intercepts such as 2 metres of 368.31 grams gold within a 5-metre intercept of 127.08 grams gold, starting from 151 metres downhole, and 51.06 grams gold over 2 metres from 201 metres downhole.